Renaud Emond: Standard Liège

 In the 2017–18 season, Emond continued to feature on the substitute bench at the start of the season and then suffered a hip injury.
 After returning to the first team in early November, he then scored his first goal of the season, in a 3–2 win over KV Oostende in the quarter–final on 12 December 2017.
 The following month in January, Emond added four more goals to his tally against Zulte Waregem and Club Brugge (hat–trick).
 By March, Emond began to regain his first team place following the departure of the club's main striker Orlando Sá.
 As a result, his goalscoring form began to improve for the rest of the season and this was started when he added two goals against KV Mechelen and KV Oostende.
 Then on 18 March 2018, his goalscoring continued further when he scored the only goal of the game as Standard Liege beat Genk 1–0 in extra time to win the 2018 Belgian Cup Final and qualify for the UEFA Europa League.
 In the league's Championship play-offs, Emond added five more goals, including against Genk and Anderlecht in two separate matches.
 At the end of the 2017–18 season, Emond went on to make 34 appearances and scoring 15 times in all competitions.

 Despite losing 2–1 to Club Brugge for the Belgium Super Cup, Emond started well when he scored third goal of the game, in a 3–2 win over Gent in the opening game of the season.
 He continued to establish himself in the first team despite facing competitions, including the return of Orlando Sá.

 Nantes

 In January 2020, Emond joined Ligue 1 side Nantes having agreed a contract until 2022.
 The transfer fee paid to Standard Liège was estimated at €3 to 4 million.
 However, the signing of Emond proved to be a "catastrophe" for Nantes according to observers.
 He left the club in January 2022, two years after his arrival.

 Return to Standard Liège

 On 13 January 2022, Emond returned to his former club Standard Liège.
 It was reported that Nantes had accepted a €200,000 offer from Les Rouches.

+Eupen

+On 4 January 2024, Emond signed a 1.5-year contract with Eupen.